upperlinecode/curfew-checker-lab/README.md

 Remember, it's helpful to take a look at the tests first to get an idea of how your code should look.
 Don't worry if the test-specific syntax is unfamiliar; the great thing about Ruby in general is that it resembles English closely enough that you can more or less make out what's happening in the code.

+One final reminder: `puts` and returning are different to your program! `puts` will be visible to you in your terminal but returns `nil` to your program.

 ## Setup Instructions

 Fork and clone this lab, and then `cd` into the lab directory.